top of page

 The term “content engineer” dates back to about 2013, when Ann Rockley coined it at a conference and gave a name to a role that badly needed it.
 About that same time, we were figuring out how to tag, format, organize, and deliver content to engineers on READ 180, MATH 180, and iRead for Scholastic.
 We have called it content engineering ever since.

 Content engineering isn’t content strategy, or technical writing, or production.
 It’s not even “just” content management.
-It is the design and implementation of tools for the creation and publishing of content in many kinds of media.
+It is the creation of tools for the creation and publishing of content in many kinds of media.

 At Atomic, content engineering has a particular focus: the user.
 And we have many users.
 First, our team focuses on the authors, editors, and production team who are working to create and publish high-quality content.
 Second, we focus on the product engineers who will integrate the content into a product for teachers, readers, and learners.
 And third, we focus on the teachers, readers, and learners themselves, who will experience the content in the classroom.